DataBiosphere/terra-ui/integration-tests/README.md

 1. Start by making sure you're running the correct versions of Node and Yarn, as described in the [root README](../README.md).
 2. Run `yarn install` in this directory.
-3. To set up an environment (e.g., dev, alpha, prod.
-Not your local environment), run `node scripts/initializeEnvironment.js`.

 ### Running the tests